 - Decide the installation direction.
-It is recommended to install the boards perpendicular to the window following the direction of the main source of light. - Do not silicone the perimeter of open plan areas - Do not hard butt flooring into door jambs, walls or kitchens as this may result in the floor failing - Measure the area to be installed: The board width of the last row shall not be less than 50 mm.
+It is recommended to install the boards perpendicular to the window following the direction of the main source of light.
+5 - Do not silicone the perimeter of open plan areas - Do not hard butt flooring into door jambs, walls or kitchens as this may result in the floor failing - Measure the area to be installed: The board width of the last row shall not be less than 50 mm.
 If so, adjust the width of the first row to be installed.
 In narrow hallways, it is recommended to install the floor parallel to the length of the hall. - UNDERLAY: If the floor DOES NOT HAVE a pre-attached underlayment, an additional underlayment is recommended in order to improve acoustic performance and absorb some irregularities on the substrate.
-Best results can be expected with an underlayment of 1 mm maximum thickness with a high density (>135 kg/m3), high compressive strength (≥200 kPa according to EN 16354, ASTM D3575-20, Suffix D), and <10% thickness change (according to ASTM D3575-20, Suffix B) that supports the click system during daily use.
-Thicker underlayments, underlayments with a low density and inadequate compressive strength could damage the locking mechanism and will void the warranty.
+Best results can be expected with an underlayment of 1 mm maximum thickness with a high density (>135 kg/m3), high compressive strength (≥200 kPa according to EN 16354, ASTM D3575-20, Suffix D), and <10% thickness change (according to ASTM D3575-20, Suffix D) and <10% thickness change (according to according to a low density and inadequate compressive strength could damage the locking mechanism and will void the warranty.
 If the floor HAS a pre-attached underlayment, the use of an additional underlayment could damage the locking mechanism and will VOID warranty.